fkenghagho/RobotVQA/README.md

+# 5. Frameworks

-**5. We make use of the following Frameworks:**
+   We make use of the following Frameworks:

 - **Unreal Engine and UnrealCV:** to partially build the visual datasets
 - **TensorFlow and Caffe:** to build the deep convo-neural network, train it and make inferences
 - **Pracmln and Alchemy:** to build the markov logic network, train it and make inferences

+# 6. Dataset

-**6. The structure of the visual dataset can be found at [dataset's structure]**(https://github.com/fkenghagho/RobotVQA/blob/master/dataset/datasetStructure.txt).
-And an example of annotation can be downloaded from [example of annotation](https://github.com/fkenghagho/RobotVQA/blob/master/dataset/datasetExample.zip)
+   The structure of the visual dataset can be found at [dataset's structure](https://github.com/fkenghagho/RobotVQA/blob/master/dataset/datasetStructure.txt).
+This file deeply specifies the structure of objects in the scene and the image and information types needed to learn the structure of objects.
+Then, we modeled the environment of the target robot in Unreal Engine4.16 and wrote a software for an end-to-end construction of the dataset starting from the automatic camera navigation in the virtual environment till the saving of scene images and annotations.
+The software can be found at [dataset generator](https://github.com/fkenghagho/RobotVQA/blob/master/tools/generateDataset.py).
+An example of annotation can be downloaded from [example of annotation](https://github.com/fkenghagho/RobotVQA/blob/master/dataset/datasetExample.zip)